Crissium/SilverDict-mobile/README.md

 - [x] Tap to search
 - [ ] Dictionary/Group management
 - [ ] Better dark mode support in the WebView
+- [ ] Two-column view in wider screens
+- [ ] Localisation

 For an envisaged project structure, please refer to the [mindmap](/doc/Structure.mm), drawn with FreePlane.

+## Issues

+- [ ] Dynamic screen width in WebView (if you rotate from portrait to landscape, the WebView will not be resized)

 # Development